-- 1) How well does the management plan support all of the project requirements and logically lead to the deliverables required in the RFP? - 2) How well does the management plan illustrate the lines of authority and communication and is accountability completely and clearly defined? - 3) Is the organization of the project team clear?
+- 1) How well does the management plan support all of the project requirements and logically lead to the deliverables required in the RFP? - 2) How well is accountability completely and clearly defined?
+Is the organization of the project team clear?